thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

 ## TODO
 ### optimization
 * optimize review order computation
+* respect PEP8 + comment the code
+* rewrite the README
 * check if you should not use df.apply in some places instead of loops, or use .values
-* comment the code
-* rewrite the README
-* respect PEP8
 * create a requirements.txt file
 * run the script on notes and not cards
 * reimplement ctf-idf to get cluster meaning